 Since a major restoration project kicked off in 2017, the historic station used by President Theodore Roosevelt has received much-needed repairs and enthusiastic support from the local community.

 The Oyster Bay Railroad Museum hopes to reopen the building in 2018 with new interactive displays and rotating exhibits.
 The restored station will feature a Visitor Center, with information about Oyster Bay’s numerous historic sites, cultural destinations, restaurants, and retail stores.

-Designed by noted railroad architect Bradford Lee Gilbert, the Oyster Bay Train Station (1889) is a locally designated landmark that is also listed on the National Register of Historic Places.
+Designed by noted railroad architect Bradford Lee Gilbert, the old Oyster Bay Railroad Station (built 1889) is a locally designated landmark that is also listed on the National Register of Historic Places.
 Significant for its association to both President Theodore Roosevelt and the history of Long Island railroading, it ceased operation as a station in 1999 and was acquired by the Town of Oyster Bay in 2004 after the formation of its stewarding organization, the Oyster Bay Railroad Museum.
 The site has been subject to extensive planning and assessment and is ready for restoration and museum conversion.
-However, there is a lack of collaborative support and planning to begin a shovel-ready project.
-The building is threatened by inertia that allows slow deterioration to continue through lack of regular use.
+However, lack of collaborative support and funding delayed the project for years.
+In 2011, the building was threatened by inertia and deterioration.

 • Oyster Bay Railroad Museum has raised $700k to begin Phase 1 of restoration project

 • Plans for a final fundraiser push is underway, energy is high for restoration and reuse

 • Listing has brought public attention to site’s significance and threat